trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #### Now go to https://1.1.1.1/help in browser and these options should output 'Yes'.
 >**Note**
-only detects for cloudflare servers
+only detects for cloudflare servers in the first 3 info lines
  - [x] Connected to 1.1.1.1
  - [x] DNS over HTTPS(DoH)
  - [x] DNS over TLS(DoT)